Adequate88/MonteCarlo/README.md

 - **Nth Moment**: Function `f(x)` is applied to each sample, and the difference from the mean is raised to the Nth power.
 The moments are computed by summing these values and dividing by number of samples.
 - **Nth Central Moment**: Unlike the regular moment, this does not subtract the mean before raising to the Nth power.
 The sum of the values raised to the power is computed and divided by number of samples.

-### Central Limit Theorem Tester
+### Central Limit Theorem Tester (Included as an AbstractSampler Child)

-- Validates the CLT property for a given sampler and statistical function.
+The CLT Tester module validates the Central Limit Theorem (CLT) for a given sampler and statistical function by analyzing the distribution of sample means.

+- **Sampling and Means**: Computes means from repeated samples using an `AbstractSampler` and a user-defined `AbstractFunction`.
+- **Histogram Generation**: `generateDistribution(int bins, int n_samples)` creates a frequency distribution of sample means, normalized to a probability density function.
+- **CLT Validation**: One can plot the obtained distribution histogram to verify that a normal distribution has been obtained.

 ### Functions Module